H4HWV2011/msjarvis-public-docs/thesis/41-test-harness-and-continuous-validation.md

 ## Why This Matters for Polymathmatic Geography

 The Chapter 41 test harness is the operational layer that keeps the polymathmatic geography system provably coherent as it scales.
-Without it, deployments of new RAG domains (such as `psychological_rag` or `appalachian_cultural_intelligence`) or new spatial layers (such as `gis_wv_benefits`) would be undocumented and unverifiable — which would undermine the thesis claim that the MAALLI system is academically reproducible.
+Without it, deployments of new RAG domains (such as `psychological_rag` or `appalachian_cultural_intelligence`) or new spatial layers (such as `gis_wv_benefits`) would be undocumented and unverifiable — which would undermine the thesis claim that the MSALLIS system is academically reproducible.
 Each gate in this chapter maps to one or more geographic or constitutional capabilities of the system: Gate 27 guarantees the full RAG domain inventory is live; Gate 28 guarantees the psychological domain is not merely declared but populated and queryable.

 ---